Bargaining is not an accepted practice. You are expected to pay advertised rates.

 For details on accessible facilities, contact the information centre for people with disabilities, Þekkingarmiðstöð Sjálfsbjargar.

 A good resource is the website God Adgang (www.godadgang.dk), a Danish initiative adopted in Iceland.
 Follow the instructions to find Icelandic service providers that have been assessed for the accessibility label.

-Particularly good for tailor-made accessible trips around the country are All Iceland Tours (www.allicelandtours.is) and Iceland Unlimited (www.icelandunlimited.is).
+Particularly good for tailor-made accessible trips around the country are All Iceland Tours (http://alliceland.is) and Iceland Unlimited (www.icelandunlimited.is).
 Gray Line Iceland (www.grayline.is) and Reykjavík Excursions (www.re.is) run sightseeing and day tours from Reykjavík and will assist travellers with special needs, but they recommend you contact them in advance to discuss your requirements.

-Reykjavík’s city buses have a ‘kneeling’ function so that wheelchairs can be lifted onto the bus; elsewhere, however, public buses don’t have ramps or lifts.
+Reykjavík’s city buses are accessibe courtesy of ramps; elsewhere, however, public buses don’t have ramps or lifts.

 Download Lonely Planet's free Accessible Travel guide from http://lptravel.to/AccessibleTravel.

 A volunteering holiday is a worthwhile (and relatively inexpensive) way to get intimately involved with Iceland’s people and landscapes.
-As well as the below options, a stint at the Arctic Fox Center in the wilds of the Westfjords is also possible.
+As well as the options below, a stint at the Arctic Fox Center in the wilds of the Westfjords is also possible.

 SEEDS (www.seeds.is) Iceland-based SEEDS organises work camps and volunteering holidays (generally two to three weeks in length), primarily focusing on nature and the environment (building trails, ecological research), but also construction or renovation of community buildings, or assistance at festivals and events.